AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-20-Delaunay-Triangulation-and-Voronoi-Diagrams.md

 author: Ahmad Moussa
 categories:
   - blog
-description: This is the first in a series of blog posts on Delaunay triangulation.
-This first part explains the task at hand and possible strategies to create a Delaunay Triangulation.
+description: This is the first in a series of blog posts on Delaunay triangulations and Voronoi Diagrams.
+This first part covers some artworks that have been created with these techniques as well as some of their history and origins.
 thumbtype: img
 thumbnail_path: https://gorillasun.de/assets/images/delaunay-intro/mountains.jpg
 published: true